-In Vitro-Fertilization (IVF) in Singapore: Procedure, Cost and More
+In Vitro-Fertilisation (IVF) in Singapore: Process and Cost

 In August 2019, it was announced by the Ministry of Health that Singapore would be removing the age limit for women undergoing Assisted Reproduction Technology (ART) procedures, such as In-Vitro Fertilisation (IVF) treatments, as part of the government’s ongoing efforts to encourage and support marriage and parenthood.